ccamac01/nasa-apod-api-go/README.md

 https://api.nasa.gov/
 Store this API key as an environment variable `NASA_API_KEY` before starting the server.

+## How-to
+`git-clone` this repository\
+`cd` into repo directory\
+run `go run server.go` and the server will start up on `localhost:8080` For examples on how to send requests view the full [Postman collection](https://www.getpostman.com/collections/ce61b6ca3b2bd2cca4dd)

 ## Functionality
 * Fetch and save a NASA picture to the database
 * Create and delete users (only an email field is needed)